Product

 Per user pricing can create price-shock

-Going back to the Asana example, let’s say you’re a small business that’s been using the free version of Asana for about a year.
-You’ve gotten up to 14 users on your team, and now you want to add three more, putting you at a total of 17.
+Returning to the Asana example, let’s say you’re a small business using the free version of Asana for about a year.
+You’ve added 14 users to your team, and now you want to add three more, bringing your total to 17.

-For Asana, that’s great.
+That’s great for Asana.
 But for the customer, it can be a little frustrating.
-Even if you make it known that the price increase is going to happen (like Asana does), the price shock is still there.
+Even if you make it known that the price increase will happen (like Asana does), the price shock is still there.

-Even if your customers aren’t going from a free account to a paid account, price shock can still happen with per user pricing.
+Even if your customers aren’t switching from a free account to a paid account, price shock can still occur with per user pricing.
 Let’s take a look at Salesforce again.

 Their Essentials plan starts at $25 per month.
-But once you get up to 10 users, you’ll have to upgrade to the next level up, which is their Professional plan.
+But once you get up to 10 users, you’ll have to upgrade to the next level, their Professional plan.
 And that’s $50 more per user per month.
-So let’s say you go from 10 users to 12, the price you pay per month more than triples:
+So let’s say you go from 10 users to 12; the price you pay per month more than triples:

 This can understandably create some friction for customers.
-Luckily there are ways to combat this, which I’ll go into later.
+Luckily there are ways to combat this, which I’ll explore later.

 Per user pricing can limit your growth potential